AdrianMalmierca/Ledgerly/README.md

     - For animated success feedback.
 - [**SwiftUI Charts**](https://github.com/willdale/SwiftUICharts)
     - Built-in **Swift Charts** framework for visualizations.

+## Problems Solved by Ledgerly
+1. **Tracking Daily Expenses:** Helps users keep a clear record of all expenses, avoiding forgotten purchases or untracked spending.
+2. **Budget Awareness:** By categorizing expenses and providing visual charts, users can easily see where their money is going and identify overspending.
+3. **Manual Expense Management Complexity:** Eliminates the need for paper logs or spreadsheets by providing an intuitive digital interface.
+4. **Data Synchronization:** Even with a local-first approach, Ledgerly can sync with a backend (demo API), reducing the risk of losing expense data.
+5. **Forgetting to Record Expenses:** Daily reminders ensure that users log their expenses regularly, helping them maintain accurate records.
+6. **Quick Analysis of Spending Patterns:** Expense charts allow users to immediately visualize spending by category, enabling faster financial decisions.

 ## Future Improvements
 - **Real Backend Integration:** Replace the placeholder API with a proper backend to persist user expenses across devices.